 The project is not without its critics: some feel that this sort of data binding makes for a messy, non-separated code, but we still think it’s an invaluable skill to have in your front-end kit.

-One of the first things you’ll learn about code is that it needs to be DRY (“Don’t Repeat Yourself”).
+Web dev tools that save time are your best friend and one of the first things you’ll learn about code is that it needs to be DRY (“Don’t Repeat Yourself”).
 The second thing you’ll probably learn is that CSS is usually not very DRY.

 Enter the world of the CSS preprocessor, a tool that will help you write maintainable, future-proof code, all while reducing the amount of CSS you have to write (keeping it DRY).